Gautam-012/Youtube/README.md

 The limit refreshes itself after a day.

 ## Learning :  😀
-### ReactJs, Axios , APIs, CRUD operatioons, googleAuth login.
+### ReactJs, Axios , APIs, CRUD operations, googleAuth login.

 I have removed the API key due to security purpose.